yadulislam/RockPaperScissors/README.md

 # RockPaperScissors
- fun game to play with compute.
+A fun game to play with the computer.